 So, you want to start your dropshipping journey with Shopify?
 Then, you have come to the right place.
-In this article, I will teach you how to create your own Shopify store so you can start dropshipping to make extra money for your family right away.
+In this Shopify tutorial, I will teach you how to create your own Shopify store so you can start dropshipping to make extra money for your family right away.

-How Much Money Does A Shopify Store Cost To Start?
+How Much Money Does A Shopify Store Cost To Start?: Shopify Tutorial

 There is very little money to start a dropshipping business as Shopify is only $29 a month after the 14 day free trial period.